drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Charge clearance, carry-over and relationship to gate driver
 Now lets take a look at another way in which the gate driver effects performance in the analog section.
 In the following figure we toggle an LED on and off in synchrony with the gate driver, vary the duration of the pulse on the SH gate and graph the fraction of signal that appears in the next frame after the LED is off.
 In the third figure we pulse the SH pin a few times before starting the exposure to further reduce the carry over.

-Notice that the "carry-over" signal falls off with approximately the time constant of SH gate (600pF) and our series resistor (200).
-The 200 ohm resistor gives us a time constant of about 120nsecs provided we supply at least 20mA for a 4V pulse.
-At lower current, time constant becomes current limited to 600pF/I<sub>max</sub>.
-Notice that we need a pulse width of about 5 times the RC to reach a minimum carry over per pulse.
+The "carry-over" signal falls off with pulse width with a phenomenological time constant of about 100nsec, or about twice the RC time constant for the SH gate (600 pf x 82 ohms = 49 nsec).
+We need a pulse width of about 500nsec to approach the minimum carry over.

-In the third figure where we pulse the SH pin before starting the exposure, we see the an interplay between pulse width, number of clearing pulses, and residual carry over.
+In the third figure where we pulse the SH pin before starting the exposure, we see an interplay between pulse width, number of clearing pulses, and residual carry over.
 There are other parameters involved, for example pulse spacing, temperature, drive voltage, etc. If your experiment is sensitive to 2% carry over, you should contrive to measure it in your experimental setup.

 Accounting for carry over is relevant for kinetic studies.
 For back to back exposures studying steady state phenomena, the carry over effect is absorbed after the first 4 to 8 frames.